saucelabs/sauce-docs/docs/basics/integrations/wonderproxy.md

   browserName: "chromium"
 ```

+To create your own custom configuration, you can use [`saucectl init`](/dev/cli/saucectl/init/).
+For more information, see [Configure `saucectl` for your Tests](/dev/cli/saucectl/#configure-saucectl-for-your-tests).

-### Step 3: Write your tests
+### Step 3: Write Your Tests

-We're using the same tests we used in [our regular Playwright demo](https://wonderproxy.com/docs/devs/guides/globalize-your-testing-with-playwright#step-3), with localization testing through WonderProxy locations.
-We don't need to add any Sauce-specific code, and we don't need NodeJS or the NPM packages to be installed on our local system!
+You can use the sample tests in [Step 3: Write tests](https://wonderproxy.com/docs/devs/guides/globalize-your-testing-with-playwright#step-3), with localization testing through WonderProxy locations.

+You don't need to add any Sauce-specific code to your test, and you also don't need to install Node.js or any npm packages on your local system.

-### Step 4: Run the tests
+### Step 4: Run Your Tests

-`saucectl` will upload our tests to Sauce Labs and run them against the platforms we requested.
-We'll pass our WonderProxy credentials as environment variables, so they'll be available to the tests in the Sauce Labs cloud.
+`saucectl` will upload your tests to Sauce Labs and run them against the configured platforms.
+Pass your WonderProxy credentials as environment variables, so they'll be available to the tests in the Sauce Labs cloud.

 ```bash
 $ saucectl run --env WONDERPROXY_USER="$WONDERPROXY_USER" --env WONDERPROXY_TOKEN="$WONDERPROXY_TOKEN"
 ```

-Our sample code has 6 tests (2 tests per location, 3 locations). `saucectl` will track the test progress, and provide links to the [Sauce Labs testing dashboard](https://app.saucelabs.com/dashboard/tests/vdc) where we can watch live video and see our results.
+The sample code has 6 tests (2 tests per location, 3 locations). `saucectl` will track the test progress, and provide links to the [Automated Test Results](https://app.saucelabs.com/dashboard/tests/vdc) page in Sauce Labs where you can see live video and see the results.

 ```logcatfilter
 09:00:43 INF Starting suite. region=us-west-1 suite="Firefox on Windows 10"